-Compass has won numerous Top Job Awards from the NOMMA (National Ornamental and Miscellaneous Metals Association).
-A contest that participants nationally and internationally enter their best projects competing for Gold, Silver, and Bronze awards in various categories.
-The competition is judged by peers in the Ironworks community, a true reflection of craftsmen judging craftsmanship.
+Compass has won numerous Top Job Awards from the NOMMA (National Ornamental and Miscellaneous Metals Association) — a contest that invites national and international participants to enter their best projects and compete for Gold, Silver, and Bronze awards in various categories.
+The competition is judged by peers in the ironworks community and is a true reflection of craftsmen judging craftsmanship.

 Compass Ironworks first entered the Top Job Competition in 2013 and won two awards.
 A hiatus followed in 2014.
 We returned in 2015 to win another two awards.

 In 2016, Compass won Gold, Silver and Bronze as well as best of the best — The Mitch Heitler Award for Excellence.
 This award is given to the best gold awarded project of all in a given year, and is evaluated by a panel of expert craftsman.
 Compass won the award from replicating 14 security doors from Italy dating back to 1762.
 Extreme details for forging the scrollwork, hinges, latches, the door-frame, and the glass panels were paramount to the husband and wife team.
 The attention to detail and high caliber of craftsmanship was what grabbed the attention of the jurors and why they awarded Compass the highest award achievable in metal craftsmanship.

 Since then, Compass has won many more awards within NOMMA Top Job competitions in beautiful creations of Staircases, Railings, Gates, artwork, and restorations of ironwork.